djm30/Distraction-Free-Reddit/README.md

 Distraction Free Reddit is a Chrome extension designed to help users to engage with Reddit more intentionally.
 With this extension, users can block off parts of the site that they find most distracting, allowing them to cut out mindless scrolling and focus on the content that matters to them.

+Note: This currently only works with the reddit redesign and does not yet support old reddit.
 <hr/>

 ## Installation